leedthanh/credit-risk-classification/README.md

 labels variable (y) is not balanced so we will need to resample it.
 Split the data into training and testing datasets by using train_test_split

-# Create a Logistic Regression Model with the Original Data
+# Model 1: Create a Logistic Regression Model with the Original Data
 Fit a logistic regression model by using the training data (X_train and y_train)

 ![Screen Shot 2023-11-01 at 1 07 11 AM](https://github.com/leedthanh/credit-risk-classification/assets/135544908/e72d7f72-e13f-4eee-8e72-dba96e921eb2)